-2. You may NOT register just your full legal name as a Business Name, e.g. “John Smith” or “John C. Smith.”
+- You may not register just your full legal name as a business name, e.g. “John Smith” or “John C. Smith.”

 Trade Name Law

-Please visit Title 11, Chapter 15 of the Vermont Statutes Online for more information.
+Please visit 11 V.S.A.
+Ch.15 of the Vermont Statutes Online for more information.

-STOP: Before you get started, we recommend that you consult with an attorney, accountant, or business advisor about which business structure is best for you.
+STOP: Before you get started, we recommend that you consult with an attorney, accountant, or business advisor about which business type is best for you.